GeunhwaJeong/haneul-new/doc/src/learn/haneul-glossary.md

 ### Gas

-As with other blockchains, [gas](https://www.investopedia.com/terms/g/gas-ethereum.asp) in Haneul is the currency for the cost of conducting a transaction.
+[Gas](https://ethereum.org/en/developers/docs/gas/) refers to the computational effort required for executing operations on the Haneul network.
+In Haneul, gas is paid with the network's native currency HANEUL.
+The cost of executing a transaction in HANEUL units is referred to as the transaction fee.

 ### Genesis